Olympic Committee of Bosnia and Herzegovina

 Members of the committee are 38 sports federations, which elect the Executive Council composed of the president and twelve members.

 History

 The Olympic Committee of Bosnia and Herzegovina was founded on June 4, 1992.
 It grew out of the ZOI '84 organization, organizers of the 1984 Winter Olympics in Sarajevo.
 The committee maintains the Museum of the XIV Winter Olympiad.
 The first president of the committee was Stjepan Kljuić, with Izudin Filipović being the first secretary general.
 It became a full IOC and European Olympic Committee member in 1993.

-Shortly after its foundation, the committee drafted the first athletes to participate under the Bosnian flag in the Olympic games for the 1992 Summer Olympics in Barcelona.
+Shortly after its foundation, the committee drafted the first athletes to participate under the Bosnian flag in the 1992 Summer Olympics in Barcelona.